Termination of Approval of Foster Carers and Supported Lodgings Carers

 2. Contested Termination of Approval

-This procedure should be read in conjunction with the Hertfordshire Safeguarding Children Partnership Procedures, Managing Allegations Against Adults Who Work With Children and Young People Procedure, Independent Review of HCC Foster Carers and Fostering Panel Procedure.
+This procedure should be read in conjunction with the Hertfordshire Safeguarding Children Partnership Procedures, Managing Allegations Against Adults Who Work With Children and Young People Procedure, Independent Reviews of Hertfordshire County Council Foster Carers and Fostering Panel Procedure.

 - The welfare or safety of any child or young person cannot be safeguarded;